aryan87360/iOS-Task-199-Developments/README.md

-# Password Manager App for iOS
+# Note Application for iOS

 ## Prerequisites
 - A MacOS-supported computer.